etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ![dynamicapp-versio.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/dynamicapp-version.png)

+It is necessary to give permissions to the Admin role to be able to see our application inside the Etendo Mobile application.
-In the Role window, the Admin role is found, in the "DYNAMIC APPS - Subapp" tab, the example record Subapp Example with dev version must be added.
+From the Role window, look for the name Admin and in the "DYNAMIC APPS - Subapp" tab, add the example record Subapp Example with dev version.

 | Variable                | Description                                                      | Default Value                          |
 | ----------------------- | ---------------------------------------------------------------- | ------------------                     |